UgentRacing/AMS_Gen2/README.md

 The following list contains more information about each file:
 - `src/main.cpp`: Main code file of the PlatformIO project.
 It contains the glue code for the different libraries and functions that are used to perform the various checks.
 When reading this file, it should be immediately obvious what the code does.
-- `include/spi.h` and `src/spi.c`: Simple and dead fast SPI library to send and receive data over SPI.
+- `include/spi.h` and `src/spi.c`: Fast and dead simple SPI library to send and receive data over SPI.
 These functions are used by the other files and should not be called directly from the main code.
 - `include/ams_slave.h` and `src/ams_slave.c`: Higher-level abstraction of the AMS slaves.
 The files define methods to initialize an `ams_slave` struct and perform various basic functions like writing to a slave IC register, reading from one, setting up all registers correctly and so on.

 When adding new features to the code, please do so on a new git branch and submit your changes using a pull request.
 Directly pushing to the `main` branch is not possible.